Yoctol/bottender/website/versioned_docs/version-1.3.1/advanced-guides-multi-channel.md

 };
 ```

-### Using `Platform Specific Routes` to Manage Cross-Platform Events
+### Using Platform Specific Routes to Manage Cross-Platform Events

-By Bottender 1.1+, you can use `Platform Specific Routes` as an alternative to organize events from various chat channels.
+By Bottender 1.1+, you can use platform specific routes as an alternative to organize events from various chat channels.
 To learn more about the details of those specific routes, check out their documentation:

 - [Messenger Routes](channel-messenger-routing.md)
 - [WhatsApp Routes](channel-whatsapp-routing.md)